nestybox/sysbox-ee/docs/design.md

 ## Sysbox Nesting

 Sysbox must run at the host level; it does not support running inside a system container.
-This implies that we don't support running a system container inside a system container.
+This implies that we don't support running a system container inside a system container at this time.